jampani-sai/git-basics/README.md

 Adding the files to be tracked by git
 # git add <filename>

-Check the status of the files
+Check the status of the files( -s or --short for simplified output )
-# git status # -s or --short for simplified output.
+# git status

 The tracked and modified files should be added again to staged and commited.

-To commit the changes done
+To commit the changes done( -a option to commit all changed files )
-# git commit -m "<Summary of the changes>" # -a option to commit all changed files
+# git commit -m "<Summary of the changes>"

 Add the files or file patterns to be ignored in .gitignore file

-To see the changes which are not yet staged
+To see the changes which are not yet staged( --staged to compare with the staged changes to the last commit )
-# git diff # --staged to compare with the staged changes to the last commit
+# git diff

-If deleted a file in working directory, is should be deleted in git and then commit
+If deleted a file in working directory, is should be deleted in git and then commit( --cached to stop the file to be tracked )
-# git rm <filename> # --cached to stop the file to be tracked
+# git rm <filename>